A generalized Kervaire Problem in stable homotopy groups of spheres: The Hopf invariant one element

-After we apply this isomorphism to the right-hand side of the equation (\ref{eq}), we get the following formula for the stable skew-framing $\Psi_1^{st}$ of the of the codimension $2^l-1$ immersion $\phi_1$: .
+After we apply this isomorphism to the right-hand side of the equation (\ref{eq}), we get the following formula for the stable skew-framing $\Psi_2^{st}$ of the of the codimension $2^l-1$ immersion $\phi_2$: .

-Let us calculate the total obstruction for destabilization of the stable skew-framing $\Psi_1^{st}$ into a skew-framing $\Psi_1$.
-The total obstruction is an integer, denoted by $o(\Psi_1)$, this obstruction is, in particular, investigated in \cite{A-C-R}.
-Let us recall the definition of the total obstruction for a connected $N_1^{2^l-1}$.
+Let us calculate the total obstruction of destabilization of the stable skew-framing $\Psi_2^{st}$ into a skew-framing $\Psi_2$.
+The total obstruction is an integer, denoted by $o(\Psi_2)$, this obstruction is, in particular, investigated in \cite{A-C-R}.
+Let us recall the definition of the total obstruction specified for the connected stable skew-framed manifold $N_2^{2^l-1}$.

-Let us consider an isotropy of the family of skew-sections $\Psi_1^{st}$ to a special $C_{2^l-1}+1-(2^l-1)$-family of skew-sections.
-For a special family all sections, except, probably, the only skew-section in the left hand side of the equation (\ref{eq1}) coincides with the corresponding skew-sections in the right-hand side of the equation.
-Then the integer obstruction $o(\Psi_1)$ to a deformation of the last skew-section in the right-hand side of the equation into the corresponding skew-section in the left-hand side of the equation is well-defined.
+Let us consider an isotopy of the family of skew-sections $\Psi_2^{st}$ to a special $C_{2^l-1}+1-(2^l-1)$-family of skew-sections.
+In such a special family all sections of the familly in the codimension $2^l-2$, except, probably, the only skew-section in the codimension $2^l-1$ in the left hand side of the equation (\ref{eq1}) coincides with corresponding skew-sections (which are considered as skew-sections of a standard skew-framing) in the right-hand side of the equation.
+An integer obstruction $o(\Psi_2)$ to deform the last considered skew-section in the right-hand side of the equation into the corresponding skew-section in the left-hand side of the equation by a deformation, which is fixed on subfamilly of special skew-sections is well-defined as following.

+Take the orienting covering over $N^{2^l-1}_2$, denoted by $\bar{N}^{2^l-1} \to N^{2^l-1}_2$ with the class $\kappa$ (which is a characteristic class of the skew-framing $\Psi^{st}_2$).
+By the assumption an equivariant mapping $\bar{\Psi}: \bar{N}^{2^l-1} \to S^{2^l-1}$ is well-defined, this mapping is given by the last vector of a special skew-section.
+The degree of this equivariant mapping defines the obstruction $o(\Psi_2)$.
+The obstruction is well-defined when the orientation on $\bar{N}^{2^l-1}$ is fixed.
+The change of an orientation transforms the obstruction $o(\Psi_2)$ into the opposite.

 Let us prove that